Recreational Fires

 BE SAFE – BEST PRACTICES

-- A minimum of one (1) portable fire extinguisher complying with section 906 (of the IFC) with a minimum 4A rating; or other approved on-site fire extinguishing equipment, such as dirt, sand, water barrel, garden hose or water truck shall be available for immediate utilization.
+• A minimum of one (1) portable fire extinguisher complying with section 906 (of the IFC); or other approved on-site fire extinguishing equipment, such as dirt, sand, water barrel, garden hose or water truck shall be available for immediate utilization.

-- Also recommended that fire pits be covered with a ¼ inch maximum screen to contain floating hot embers.
+• It is also required that fire pits be covered with a ¼ inch maximum screen to contain floating hot embers.

 ENFORCEMENT